-If the motorhome is to be stored for an extended period of time, disconnect the 12 VDC battery system-this procedure will prevent unnecessary drain and corrosion of the batteries and their terminals.
+If the motorhome is to be stored for an extended time period, disconnect the 12 VDC battery system-this procedure will prevent unnecessary drain and corrosion of the batteries and their terminals.

-Disconnect the 120 VAC electrical power cord and the negative terminal from the coach batteries BEFORE working on the motorhome electrical system.
+Disconnect the 120 VAC electrical power cord and the negative terminal from the motorhome batteries BEFORE working on the motorhome electrical system.